 Co-op Feasibility Training

 The Co-op Feasibility Training covers topics including building a sustainable co-op enterprise, financial feasibility, co-op governance, legal framework and building a co-op feasibility study.
 Each class accepts between 12 and 15 cooperative ideas, with at least two participants from each idea.
 Participants will evaluate the feasibility of a co-op idea and/or to refine the model for cooperatives already in the process of incorporation.
+Contact Business Technical Assistance Program for information on upcoming trainings.

 Technical assistance for co-operatives